Es stand bereits in der "HiFi-Stereo review" von 1962 . . .

 This monotony of key is further emphasized by the use of a continual drone instrument in tire background.
 On the other hand, the melodic line is enriched with a wealth of quarter-tones, glissandos, and incredibly complex interplays of rhythm, usually played on a pair of labia (small hand drums).

 "Ustad Ali Akbar Khan" plays the sarod, a stringed plectral instrument that sounds something like a cross between a banjo and a Hawaiian guitar, and he is assuredly a master of his instrument.
-Equally remarkable is the labia playing of Pandit Mahapurush Misra, especially toward the end of side one, where he and Akbar Khan vie with one another in a tremendously exciting question-and-answer episode.
+Equally remarkable is the labia playing of Pandit Mahapurush Misra, especially toward the end of side one, where he and Akbar Khan play with one another in a tremendously exciting question-and-answer episode.

 Plectral and percussion instruments lend themselves particularly well to stereo recording, and the Indian instruments arc ideal for the medium.
 Their recorded presence is both insistent and subtle, and as each of the two sides nears its conclusion, the excitement becomes virtually orgiastic.